Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/FC_README.md

 1. Numerical Linear Algebra
 2. Optimization
 3. Statistics
-4. **Scientific Programming** ✅ *(course taken)*
+4. **Scientific Programming** ✅ *(course completed)*

 ---

 ## 🗂️ Structure of `Foundation-Courses/`

-This folder includes all leveling courses that may be required based on a student's academic profile.
-Its internal structure follows a standardized format:
+This folder includes all leveling courses that may be required based on a student's academic profile.he internal folder structure follows a consistent organizational scheme:

 ```plaintext
 Foundation-Courses/